Morphs [Oak Catalog #]

 - Groudon [#383]

 Physical DescriptionsGroudon is an enormous, heavily-armoured reptilian Pokémon which bears a slight resemblance to a therizonosaurus.
 The underbelly is dark grey, while the rest of its body is covered by a series of overlapping red armour plates; the divide between the underbelly and armoured epidermis is demarcated by a row of white spikes, and the scales between the armour plates form strange geometric lines that occasionally glow with eerie blue phosphorescence.
 The creature’s broad foreclaws each possess three bladelike fingers and a thumb, while the feet have only three spiky toes.
 Groudon possesses a distinctive four-ridged crest on its head, and this crest is echoed by the four blades protruding from the end of its broad tail.
 Finally, the creature possesses a mouth full of serrated teeth, which will be replaced by teeth from a secondary row if knocked out.
 While not the largest, Groudon is easily the heaviest known species of Pokémon, out-massing Snorlax at an incredible 2094.1 lbs, or just over 1 short ton.
+When sufficiently exposed to ambient natural energy, it undergoes a process known as Primal Reversion, growing an additional five feet.
+The divides in its armored epidermis become filled with what appears to be lava, generating an immense amount of heat.

 Lore and HistoryGroudon has long been worshipped by the inhabitants of Hoenn as the God of Flame and Earth, being diametrically opposed to Kyogre, God of the Sea, and subordinate to Rayquaza, God of the Sky.
 In most of Hoenn’s religious texts and creation myths, Groudon and its brothers fashioned the world from the primordial darkness of time and space, creating land for humans and Pokémon to dwell upon and fire so that man might be able to eat food without taking ill.
 In turn, Kyogre and Rayquaza blessed humanity with the gifts of the sea and all its bounty, and the sky, with which man and Pokémon might live, respectively.
 Furthermore, the creature’s association with volcanoes has also translated into a belief that Groudon is a spirit of death and rebirth, much like the lava flows that, while deadly, inevitably increase the amount of arable land.
 The souls of the dead are carried along the pyroclastic flows of the underworld to Mt.
 Pyre, where they must learn penitence before they can return to the land of the living.
 Because of the immense spiritual importance of the mountain, a Blue Orb, fashioned eons ago by inhuman hands and tied to the Continent Pokémon’s power, rests atop Mt.
 Pyre’s summit.